UN: War crimes have been committed in Libya | DW | 04.10.2021

 The report chronicles accounts of crimes like murder, torture, enslavement, extrajudicial killings and rape.

-The mission was set up after the UN's top rights body adopted a resolution in June 2020 calling for the establishment of a fact-finding body to be sent to Libya.
+The mission was set up after the UN's top rights body adopted a resolution in June 2020 calling for the establishment of a fact-finding group to be sent to Libya.

 The experts collected and reviewed hundreds of documents, interviewed over 150 people and carried out investigations in Libya, Tunisia and Italy.

-They said that all sides in the nation's conflict — both Libyan and foreign groups — bear responsibility for the atrocities and crimes.
+They said that all sides in the nation's conflict — both Libyan and foreign groups — bore responsibility for the atrocities and crimes.

 The UN body said it had drawn up a confidential list of suspects, details of which would not be revealed until they could be shared with appropriate accountability mechanisms.